lnbits/nostr.com/src/pages/clients.md

 ### Android

 - [Amethyst](https://play.google.com/store/apps/details?id=com.vitorpamplona.amethyst), a client that has all the features you might imagine.
+- [Spring](https://spring.site/), a client for safely using web clients on your Android.
 - [Nozzle](https://github.com/dluvian/Nozzle/releases), a very lean client, but still a work-in-progress.
 - [Nostros](https://github.com/KoalaSat/nostros/releases), a feature-complete client with experimental relay tricks.
 - [Camelus](https://camelus.app), a very lean client with good fundamentals, but still a work-in-progress.